chase-moskal/xiome/legal.md

 we're not responsible or liable for anything that happens related to xiome

-when you post or submit any data to xiome, you surrender all rights to that data, and we may:
+when you post or submit any data to xiome, you surrender all rights to that data. we might:
 - publicize the data
 - modify the data
 - delete the data